anaCode26/AcudirChallenge/README.md

 # AcudirChallenge
-This is a little App for a Challenge
+This is a little App for a Challenge.
+To run this project, use yarn serve.